 "Hey, when Mike and Beth stand near you later and have a conversation about dating that makes you feel dead inside, can you tell them I said hi?"
 Scott says, looking at me with eyes that remind me of my telescope.
 I realized one day that as I was using my telescope to watch space, space was using it to watch me.
-Since then I've always worn clean clothes around it, and pointed its eyepiece away from my anime posters and masturbation tissues.
+Since then I've always worn clean clothes around it, and pointed its eyepiece away from my anime posters and action figures.

 "Here," I say, handing Scott a pizza box.